 In June 1940, the first attempt to render safe a ground mine by divers was made in Poole Harbour, Dorset.
 A diving unit from HMS EXCELLENT, supported by divers trained in Rendering Mines Safe (RMS) techniques from HMS VERNON, successfully removed the fuze from a Type GC mine underwater although the mine exploded as it was towed inshore.
 For his central role in this task, Able Seaman Diver R G Tawn was subsequently awarded the DSM.
 On discovering the skill of HMS VERNON’s mine technicians, the Germans placed booby traps in some mines.
 One was fitted with a small explosive charge that detonated when the mine was stripped in the mining shed at HMS VERNON on 6 August 1940 causing the deaths of Commissioned Gunner (T) Reginald A. Cook, PO Cecil H. Fletcher, AB William B. Croake, AB William J. Stearns and AB Alfred E. Stevens and serious injuries to other personnel.
 Following this incident, mines were stripped and examined at a disused limestone quarry at Buriton near Petersfield that was nick-named 'HMS Mirtle' (short for Mine Investigation Range).

-VERNON-trained naval bomb & mine disposal personnel, including several highly decorated Royal Australian Naval Reserve officers and American volunteers, worked across the country during the Blitz and far beyond the nation's shores.
+VERNON-trained naval bomb & mine disposal personnel, including several highly decorated Royal Australian Naval Reserve officers and American volunteers, whose work took them across the country during the Blitz and far beyond the nation's shores.
 They were awarded as many George Crosses, George Medals and other honours and decorations for their gallant achievements as the other two services combined.